-The all-encompassing reach of the internet is a double-edged sword – whether it’s text or side-splitting comedy, you can get tons of great exposure, but the competition is way fiercer.
-According to entrepreneur Hans F Hansen, “it takes nothing to join the crowd”; standing out, on the other hand, is essential if you wish to carve out a niche for yourself – so your efforts should always point in that direction.
-Do your best to offer up something different from the rest of the crowd – whether it’s tackling dangerous topics, throwing in the odd unexpected humorous aside or coming up with a myriad of useful and inventive tips aimed at your readers’ needs.
+The all-encompassing reach of the internet is a double-edged sword – whether its text or side-splitting comedy, you can get tons of great exposure.
+But, the competition is way fiercer.
+According to entrepreneur Hans F Hansen, “it takes nothing to join the crowd”; standing out, on the other hand, is essential if you wish to carve out a niche for yourself.
+Your efforts should always point in that direction.
+Do your best to offer up something different from the rest of the crowd.
+Whether your tackling dangerous topics, throwing in the odd unexpected humorous aside or coming up with a myriad of useful and inventive tips aimed at your readers’ needs.

 They’re current – and regularly updated

-As consumers of news, social media and other such information that it thrown at us from every direction, we are kept perpetually (and almost reluctantly) updated of what’s going on in the world.
+As consumers of news, social media and other such information that is thrown at us from every direction, we are kept perpetually (and almost reluctantly) updated of what’s going on in the world.
 Which is why what’s going on now can get very old, very fast.
 No one will appreciate a comedian getting up on stage only to start prattling on about One Direction splitting up.
-A true professional will be sure to tackle fresh, current events (such as Brexit and Brexpats!), only mixing in older material for that personalized touch.
+A true professional will be sure to tackle fresh, current events (such as Brexit and Brexpats!).
+They only mix it up in older material for that personalised touch.

-Content that isn’t fresh and/or regularly updated soon starts slipping down in the rankings; new, different and altogether more exciting text is created to take its place and, much sooner than you would like, all your hard work will fade into oblivion.
-Avoid this by writing about topics that are all the rage right now, and make sure to revisit old text to make the necessary adjustments as time goes by.
+Content that isn’t fresh and/or regularly updated soon starts slipping down in the rankings.
+Much sooner than you would like, all your hard work will fade into oblivion.
+Avoid this by writing about topics that are all the rage right now.
+Make sure to revisit old text to make the necessary adjustments as time goes by.